-A laboratory technician works in a laboratory, assisting scientific and technical staff with day to day duties.
-Scientific laboratory technicians are responsible for laboratory-based tasks, which include sampling, testing, measuring, recording and analysing results in biological, chemical, physical and life sciences.
+A laboratory technician has an important role assisting medical, scientific and technical staff with duties such as research, testing and conducting experiments.
+Scientific laboratory technicians are responsible for tasks such as sampling, testing, measuring, recording and analysing results in biological, chemical, physical and life sciences.
 They also provide all the required technical support to enable the laboratory to function effectively, whilst adhering to correct procedures and health and safety guidelines.

-The actual nature of the work will depend upon the organisation.
-If you work for a local authority, like a health board or a county council, the work may involve analysing food samples to consider prosecution and to protect public health, or to monitor and analyse public water etc., in the case of the latter.
+The exact nature of the work will depend upon the scientific or medical field.
+For example lab technicians working for a local authority, like a health board or a county council, may have work involving analysis of food samples to protect public health, or to monitor and analyse public water supplies.

 Laboratory Technicians are required to have a third level qualification in a relevant science discipline.
 If you want to ‘test the water’ before committing to a four year honours degree programme – Sligo IT run a two-year Higher Certificate Science course.
 This is designed as a foundation course in science and builds key skill sets in analytical science related to current demand in the economy.
 The course provides students with a core foundation in applied science and has an emphasis on hands-on practical laboratory science.
 There are elective choices in year one which allows students to experience thematic areas developed in year two.
 In the second year of the course, students are allowed the flexibility to follow an applied science theme in either biology or chemistry.

 Graduates will have strong analytical science skills and will be suitable for progression onto ordinary degree (level 7) and honours degree (level 8) courses in pharmaceutical science, medical biotechnology, environmental science, occupational safety and health.
 Graduates are employable as technical scientists in a wide range of industries and government sectors including the pharmaceutical, biopharmaceutical, medical device, medical diagnostic, food and beverage, and biotechnology sectors.